alexanderrhixe-debug/ComicWise/prompt.md

-Read and understand the entire project
-Read and understand src,compose,.vscode,scripts,*.md,*.txt,*.ts,*.mjs Then Generate an optimized prompts.md to completely setup or update the entire project with all files  and all recommendations using github copilot chat
+Read and understand the entire project Read and understand tasks.txt \*_/_.md Generate an optimized task.txt to with all prompts for tasks,priority,todos and all recommended packages using github copilot chat